-WHY: Because you will face skepticism about implementing and sustaining the Emporium Model (because it represents radical change and lots of people do not like change), you will want to be able to prove that it works.
-Having valid and reliable student-learning outcome data that demonstrate improvement will address that skepticism and assure you that you are on the right track.
+WHY: Because you will face skepticism about implementing the Emporium Model (because it represents radical change and lots of people do not like change), you will want to be able to "prove" that it works.
+Having valid and reliable student learning outcome data that demonstrate improvement will address that skepticism and assure you that you are on the right track.
 Data trump subjective judgment.

-Describe how you will address the completion issue.
 Complete the two Course Completion Forms for the pilot and full implementation of your redesign project.

-As we discuss in Chapter VIII, comparing course completion rates in a modularized Emporium Model with past practices is a complex issue.
-You need to investigate your particular situation and capture your plan for measuring comparative course completion on the Completion Forms, which are included in Appendix B.
+As we discuss in Chapter VIII, comparing course completion rates between the traditional and redesigned formats can be a complex issue due to prior grade inflation.
+You need to investigate your particular situation.
+Capture your plan for measuring comparative course completion on the Completion Forms, which are included in Appendix B.

 WHY: If all students who take the final exam score above 90, but only 50 percent of students take the final exam, you have a problem.
-An important goal of course redesign is to improve developmental math sequence completion rates.
+An important goal of course redesign is to improve completion rates.
 You need to measure completion rates for the same reasons that you need to measure student learning outcomes.
 Data trump subjective judgment.

-• Describe the cost reduction strategy you intend to use.
+Describe the cost reduction strategy you intend to use.
 Complete the Cost Planning Tool.